rathgar/wordpress-heroku/wp-content/plugins/wp-spamshield/readme.txt

 The bottom line, is that this plugin just plain works, and is a **powerful weapon against spam**.

+= Background =
+Before I developed this plugin, our team and clients experienced the same frustration you do with comment spam on your WordPress blog.
+Every blog we manage had comment moderation enabled and various other anti-spam plugins installed, but we still had a ton of comments tagged as spam in the spam queue that we had to sort through.
+This wasted a lot of valuable time, and we all know, time is money.
+We needed a solution.

+Comment spam stems from an older problem - automated spamming of email contact forms on web sites.
+I developed a successful fix for this years ago, and later applied it to our WordPress blogs.
+It was so effective, that I decided to add a few modifications and turn it into a WordPress plugin to be freely distributed.
+Blogs we manage used to get an excessive number of spam comments show up on the spam queue each day - now the daily average is zero spam comments.

+To further the development of this anti-spam plugin, I now study thousands and thousands of potential spam comments from many test blogs and contributors.
+I use a special diagnostic version of the plugin, which provides much more information on each of these spam comments than what is shown in WordPress.
+By analyzing patterns and behaviors consistent with spam, I can continually improve the plugin and ensure future accuracy.

 > #### **WordPress Blogging Without Spam**
 > How does it feel to blog without being bombarded by comment spam?
 If you're happy with the WP-SpamShield WordPress anti-spam plugin, please let others know by giving it a good rating!

 = Languages Available =

+* Dutch (nl_NL)
 * French (fr_FR)
 * German (de_DE)
 * Serbian (sr_RS)